tarunja1ks/CPTProjectTri2/README.md

   - Select main.py and Play button
   - Try Play button and try to Debug

-## Idea

-> The purpose of project is to serve APIs.
-It is the backend piece of a Full-Stack project.
-Review `api` folder in project for endpoints.

-### Visual thoughts

-> The Starter code should be fun and practical.

-- Organize with Bootstrap menu
-- Add some color and fun through VANTA Visuals (birds, halo, solar, net)
-- Show some practical and fun links (hrefs) like Twitter, Git, Youtube
-- Build a Sample Page (Table)
-- Show project specific links (hrefs) per page

 ### Files and Directories in this Project

 These are some of the key files and directories in this project